-How to Start Your Tween or Teen on a Skincare Routine
+How to Start Your Teen on a Skincare Routine

 Back to school season is upon us, and that means, back to school shopping!
 Whether your child is taking classes in person or online, they will still need many of the same essentials.
 For teens, however, those essentials extend past the usual paper, pens, and notebook.